Eusebius Mandyczewski: Career

 From 1879 to 1881, Mandyczewski was the conductor of the Vienna Singakademie.
 From 1887 to 1929, he was the archivist and librarian of the Gesellschaft der Musikfreunde.
 In 1892 he became director of the Gesellschaft der Musikfreunde orchestra.

 The decade from 1887 to 1897 saw the appearance of Mandyczewski's work on the Schubert Gesamtausgabe.
 His name is particularly associated with the ten volumes of songs, which he edited meticulously, sometimes printing as many as three or four variants of individual songs; in recognition of his editorship he was awarded an honorary doctorate from the University of Leipzig in 1897.
 A gifted philologist as well as musician, he was widely respected both for his scholarship and for his generosity to inquiring scholars; Grove was indebted to him for his help in the writing of his book on Beethoven's symphonies.
 Mandyczewski also brought out a second volume of Nottebohm’s Beethoveniana, a series of pioneering essays in Beethoven scholarship that had been partly published in series in the Musikalisches Wochenblatt and partly left in manuscript.

 In 1897 he received an Honorary Doctorate from the University of Leipzig.
 Later in 1897, he began teaching at the Vienna Conservatory as Professor of Music History and Musical Instruments.
 In 1916 he was made a Privy Councillor.
+His students included Hans Gál and Florica Racovitză-Flondor.

 Mandyczewski edited the complete edition of Franz Schubert's works, began a complete edition of Joseph Haydn's and, together with his pupil Hans Gál, edited Brahms's complete works.

 For many years in the early part of the 20th century he was the Viennese correspondent to the Musical Times.
 He was joint editor of the Brahms Gesamtausgabe with Hans Gál, and organized the Schubert exhibition of 1922 and the International Schubert Congress (1928); this last function greatly overtaxed his strength, and he died before the proceedings of the congress were published.

 Mandyczewski composed music to the words of poets such as Taras Shevchenko, Yuriy Fedkovych, Vasile Alecsandri, Mihai Eminescu, and Heinrich Heine.
 He arranged compositions based on many Ukrainian, Romanian, German, and Hungarian folk songs.

 A Romanian citizen after 1918, he chose to remain in Vienna.
 Nonetheless, he continued to engage in the Romanian cultural and musical life, working with local artists and often visiting the country.
 Mandyczewski died in Sulz near Vienna, Austria on 13 August 1929.